Refined Risk Bounds for Unbounded Losses via Transductive Priors: Introduction

 \subsection{Key contributions and structure of the paper}

 Our key contributions can be summarized through the regret bounds we derive for the transductive online learning framework, considering the squared loss, logistic loss, and hinge loss.
 These bounds explicitly reveal distinctions between the transductive and inductive setups across different loss functions.
 Moreover, our algorithm exhibits computational advantages through sampling from log-concave densities.
-Concretely, we summarize them as the following:

-\begin{enumerate}[label=$\bullet$,leftmargin=5mm] \item In \cref{sec:linearregression}, we revisit the classical problem of online squared loss regression.
+Concretely, we summarize them as follows:\looseness=-1 \begin{enumerate}[label=$\bullet$,leftmargin=5mm] \item In \cref{sec:linearregression}, we revisit the classical problem of online squared loss regression.
 We recover the optimal rate of $O(dm^2\log T)$ for the transductive setup originally established by \cite{gaillard2019uniform} with a transductive prior without making any assumptions about the boundedness of covariates or the norm of the optimal solution (comparator).
-In the sparse linear regression setting, we introduce a sparse prior that achieves assumption-free bounds with efficient computation via sampling from log-concave densities.
-This computation (detailed in \cref{sec:computational}) relies on the predictor induced by mixability, expressed as the log ratio of normalizing constants for log-concave densities.
-We thus exploit a natural connection between the mixability of the squared loss and the recent line of work \citep{brosse2018normalizing, ge2020estimating} on the efficient computations of normalizing constants of log-concave densities.
-In fact, our result solves a question on computationally efficient sparse online linear regression raised in the monograph \citep[Chapter 23]{lattimore2020bandit}.
-For completeness, we also include results by combining our transductive prior and the discrete sparse prior proposed by \citet{rigollet2011exponential,rigollet2012sparse} in \cref{app:additional-sparse}, where a better regret bound for sparse linear regression is achieved while not being always computationally efficient.
+In the sparse linear regression setting, we introduce a sparse prior that achieves regret bounds independent of the norm of $\theta^{\star}$ via the evaluation of Gaussian-type integrals.
+For completeness, we also include results by combining our transductive prior and the discrete sparse prior proposed by \citet{rigollet2011exponential,rigollet2012sparse} in \cref{app:additional-sparse}, where a better regret bound for sparse linear regression is achieved, albeit through a method involving sampling from discrete measures, which may require a prohibitively large number of samples from these distributions in the worst case.